ssajnani/TitanicKaggle/README.md

 # TitanicKaggle
-Artificial Intelligence Project on Titanic Dataset from Kaggle
+Survival Classification of Titanic Dataset from Kaggle